 Is it possible to engage with friends in a friendly yet meaningful conversation about topics we care about?
 Can civil discourse still happen, given the current climate in our country?

 The Rev. Linda Taylor is leading Living Room Conversations (LRC) at St. Luke’s in the Meadow, Fort Worth, every third Tuesday at 7 pm.
-The next conversation is October 17.
 All are welcome.
 You can come to one LRC without having to attend all of them.
+Just show up.
 See map below story.

 Living Room Conversations was founded in 2010 to focus on revitalizing civil discourse through conversation.
 Their format facilitates structured conversations among people of differing views and backgrounds and “through these conversations we hope to increase understanding of various issues, build relationships, and pave the way for collaborative and inclusive problem-solving.”

-The mission of LRC is to “cultivate warm and respectful engagement among people who may hold profoundly different points of view, and build relationships that generate understanding and enable collaborative problem-solving.”
+The mission of Living Room Conversations is to “cultivate warm and respectful engagement among people who may hold profoundly different points of view, and build relationships that generate understanding and enable collaborative problem-solving.”

 If you share their vision of “a world in which people who have fundamental differences of opinion and backgrounds work together with respect – and even joy – to realize the vibrant future we all desire,” then you might want to take part in a Living Room Conversation.

-A recent article by Taylor about Living Room Conversations was picked up by the Huffington Post on September 28.
+An article by Taylor about Living Room Conversations was picked up by the Huffington Post in 2017.
 Read it below or here.